MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 Integration journal lines can be deleted, however any unposted lines will be inserted into the journal again after you rerun the **Import from staging** periodic process.

+### Post Project Operations Integration journal

 When you post the Integration journal, a project subledger and general ledger transactions are created.
 These are used in downstream customer invoicing, revenue recognition, and financial reporting.

+Selected Project Operations integration journal can be posted by using Post button in the Project Operations integration journal form.
+All journals can be automatically posted by running a process in Periodics > Project Operations integration > Post Project Operations integration journal.
+Posting can be performed interactively or in a batch.
+Note that all journals with more than 100 lines will be automatically directed for posting in a batch.
+Enable **Post Project Operations integration journal using multiple batch tasks** feature in Feature management workspace for better performance when posting journals with high number of lines in a batch.

+#### Transfer all lines with posting errors to a new journal

+[!Note] Enable **Transfer all lines with posting errors to a new Project Operations integration journal** feature in Feature management workspace to use this capability.

+When posting Project Operations integration journal, system validates every line in the journal.
+System posts all lines without errors and creates a new journal for all the lines with posting errors.
+User can review the journals with such lines in Project management and accounting > Journals > Project Operations integration journal, by filtering the journals with the field "Original journal" populated.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]